Partida Logistic

 High-Tech Sails

-Wing sails, reminiscent of airplane wings, are an example of how sail technology is being reinvented.
-These sails are designed to maximize wind capture, allowing ships to sail using less energy.
-A notable example is the Oceanbird cargo ship from the Swedish shipping company Wallenius Marine, which plans to use these sails to reduce emissions by 90% compared to conventional cargo ships.
+Wing sails, which resemble airplane wings, are an example of how sail technology is being reinvented.
+These sails are designed to maximize wind capture, allowing ships to navigate using less energy.
+A notable example is the Oceanbird cargo ship by the Swedish shipping company Wallenius Marine, which plans to use these sails to reduce emissions by 90% compared to conventional cargo ships.

 AlfaWall Oceanbird, a joint venture between Wallenius Marine and Alfa Laval, is leading the development of this technology.
-This solution is expected to be implemented in commercial vessels by 2025, marking an important step toward sustainability in maritime transport.
+This solution is expected to be implemented in commercial vessels by 2025, marking an important step towards sustainability in maritime transport..

 Renewable Hydrogen: The Fuel of the Future